 SEMN160FYS: Visions of the EndPlague and hellfire; crumbling cities and avenging angels; a heavenly kingdom, golden and eternal-these apocalyptic images are among the most stirring moments in the Bible.
 They have inspired countless works of art with their devastating portrayal of the world's end.
 They have also maintained a constant, pervasive influence on theology, philosophy, political theory, and popular culture.
 In this seminar, we will carefully read the biblical apocalypses and consider how these foundational texts have been interpreted by Jewish and Christian theologians over the years.
 We will then explore a range of literary works such as Spenser's Faerie Queene and the Poetic Edda which deliberately mimic the style of the biblical apocalypse.
 And finally we will turn to some contemporary "post-apocalyptic" works such as Ridley Scott's Blade Runner and Cormac McCarthy's The Road in order to reflect on how current events and anxieties have radically transformed our modern visions of the end.

-SEMN161FYS: An Awfully Big AdventureThe seminar will consider narratives of childhood and its end in a range of texts, from the film The Wizard of Oz to the novels Peter Pan, Alice in Wonderland, The Absolutely True Diary of a Part-Time Indian and The Bluest Eye to the graphic novels Stitches and American Born Chinese.
-The course will provide a range of writing opportunities, including the students' own stories and an oral history project.
+SEMN161FYS: An Awfully Big AdventureThe seminar will consider narratives of childhood and its end in a range of texts, from the films The Wizard of Oz and Pan's Labyrinth to the novels Peter Pan, The Absolutely True Diary of a Part-Time Indian and The Bluest Eye to the graphic novels Stitches, Fun Home, and American Born Chinese.
+The course will provide a range of writing opportunities, from brief memoir to a research project.
 We will look back-at the mythic landscape of the students' own childhoods-and forward-to the transformational potential of their four years at Kalamazoo College.